Ludhiana Court Clerk Syllabus 2026 – Download PDF

 Negative Marking: No negative marking is applicable.

-Qualifying Marks: Minimum 33 per cent in each subject and 40 per cent aggregate marks are required to qualify.
+Qualifying Marks: A minimum of 33% in each subject and 40% in aggregate is required to qualify.

 Detailed Syllabus